Our Management & staff

 CARE MANAGER: SMITHMON SASI

-Smithmon, who likes to be called Smith, joined the Devonshire team in 2015.
-He started as an Assistant Manager; next he helped establish and run the Devonshire Dementia Day Centre as Director and is now Care Manager of both the Care Home and the Day Centre.
+Smith started at the Devonshire as an Assistant Manager.
+Next, he helped establish and run the Devonshire Dementia Day Centre as Director and is now Care Manager of both the Care Home and the Day Centre.

-After graduating in India with a nursing degree, he worked for two years and then came to London to pursue a Masters degree.
-While studying he started working in the care industry.
-His love and respect for his grandparents, his Indian heritage, his gentle manner and passion to provide exceptional care have led him further down this path.
-He has an NVQ level 3 in Health & Social Care; Level 7 Post Graduate Diploma in Leadership & Management in Health Care; Masters degree in Business Administration.
-He is a qualified Dementia Care mapper, a Certified Trainer and consultant in Positive Approach to Care and has studied Dementia & the Montessori method.
+After graduating in India with a Nursing Degree, he worked for two years and then came to London.
+While studying, he started working in the care industry.
+His love and respect for his grandparents, his Indian heritage, his gentle manner, and passion to provide exceptional care has led him further down this path.
+He is leading his team to learn the most effective approaches in dementia care and works tirelessly to make a difference in people's lives.

-He is leading his team to learn the most effective approaches in dementia care and works tirelessly to make a difference in peoples’ lives.
 Smith’s ultimate aim is to provide seamless care for the Residents and Day Guests, at the same time educating and reassuring every family member struggling to provide care to their loved ones.

 Deputy Manager: Donna Bedford